edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: cal::date_duration

-    Represents a duration or span of time in days.
+    Represents a timespan of a date.

     .. note::